-Christmas is traditionally the season to be jolly.
+Christmas is traditionally the season to be jolly with christmas tree, christmas FM, christmas decorations and christmas presents.
 However, one thing almost certain to burst your festive good cheer is the sight of a mouse rocking around your Christmas tree.

 You may have heard the famous saying that around the house, not even a mouse was stirring at Christmas.
 In fact, at this time of year, you are very likely to hear a mouse stirring.
 Like everyone else, mice are looking for some nice Christmas presents.
 And you mightn’t even be aware that you are giving them the very presents that they want!